 As with nandina, Chinese privet (Ligustrum sinense) and glossy privet (Ligustrum lucidum) have widely naturalized throughout the southeastern United States, dominating the understory of mesic forests and displacing native plant communities.
-A third privet, japanese privet (Ligustrum japonicum) has escaped cultivation but is not listed as invasive.
+A third privet, Japanese privet (Ligustrum japonicum) has escaped cultivation but is not listed as invasive.
 All three species have ornamental value, with numerous cultivars commercially available.
 Current designation of the invasive status of these species was based on the wild-type selection of each, since landscape use of cultivars in the southeastern United States was not common until the 1900s.
-However, subsequently production shifted to selected cultivars that have been widely utilized in the landscape.
-No information exists on invasiveness of Ligustrum cultivars.
+However, subsequent production shifted to selected cultivars, including variegated and compact forms, that have been widely utilized in the landscape.
+No information exists on invasiveness of

+Ligustrum cultivars.
 Over 40 cultivars of nandina exist but information on invasiveness is only available for 11 selections (Knox and Wilson 2006).